In 2021, the Murray Bridge High School will be launching a contemporary new visual brand.

 Between August to December 2020, the school – and our brand consulting partner Commshake Media + Engagement – will be touching base with our key stakeholder groups to gain an insight into what they believe are the key themes and assets which need to be incorporated into our new brand.
 So whether you’re a student, staff member, parent, caregiver, Ngarrindjeri leader, business owner, local Elected Member or community member – we’re interested in your feedback.

-Read the FAQ’s below for more details on the re-brand project, otherwise, if you haven’t already, please jump in and fill out our survey below.
+Read the FAQ’s below for more details on the re-brand project.

 It’s an exciting time for the Murray Bridge High School, and we can’t wait to bring you along for the ride.